TheBlipBloop/sr/OOP.md

 Right now the codebase is very clike which is great but its C++20 so we might as well take advantage of classes and all that --bloat-- fancy shit.

+!!!
+UPDATE : Pipelines are the ones extended for hot reloading, shaders simply implement a Load<>(gpu) method to place shader on gpu

 ## Project structure breakdown

 ### Shader.cpp/h